Melasma / Dark spots

 Eucerin — Anti-Pigment Dual Serum

-Derm favourite for stubborn spots.
+Derm reference for stubborn spots.

 • Patented Thiamidol